jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 - Decide if the playlist should be public or private
 - Choose whether or not to enable the playlist
 - Configure auto-refresh behavior (Never, On Library Changes, On All Changes)
-- Set custom refresh schedule (Daily, Weekly, Monthly, Interval or No schedule)
+- Set custom refresh schedule (Daily, Weekly, Monthly, Yearly, Interval or No schedule)

 ### 2. Manage Playlists